treviller/MiniCMS/README.md

 ```

 Step 5: Routing
 ---------------

-You need to add this route in the file "app/config/routing.yml" in your project:
+You need to add at least this route in the file "app/config/routing.yml" of your project:

 ```yaml
 minicms: